CME & MOC Registration Instructions

 Dr. Nicole Ehrhardt is the lead for the UW Diabetes ECHO.
 She has served many roles in the clinical setting: hospitalist, staff endocrinologist, core faculty member of an endocrine training program, 16 years as an army doctor, and over 10 years of experience in diabetes and obesity.

-A boarded certified endocrinologist and certified diabetes prevention trainer, she has participated in training of health professionals including students, medical residents and fellows, and midlevel practitioners throughout her career.
+A board-certified endocrinologist and certified diabetes prevention trainer, she has participated in training of health professionals including students, medical residents and fellows, and mid level practitioners throughout her career.
 She has been the project lead for a Diabetes ECHO program at George Washington University prior to joining the University of Washington Faculty in July 2020.
-As well she was an invited panelist for Stanford’s Diabetes in the time of COVID series.
+She was also an invited panelist for Stanford’s Diabetes in the time of COVID series.

 Areas of expertise: Diabetes, Endocrinology, Telehealth Services